Anadea/anadea_blog/content/posts/ai-in-procurement-from-pilot-to-p-l-impact/index-1.md

 Nevertheless, only custom solutions will be fully tailored to your needs and adjusted to the specificity of your tasks.
 Moreover, they can be smoothly embedded into your workflows, while in the case of vendor tools, you may face integration complexity.

-Looking for a team that will build AI procurement software for you?

-With over 25 years of experience in software development and 600+ successfully delivered projects, Anadea can become your reliable tech partner.
+{{< advert_with_cta title="Looking for a team that will build AI procurement software for you?" description="With over 25 years of experience in software development and 600+ successfully delivered projects, Anadea can become your reliable tech partner." button="Book a consultation!" url="https://anadea.info/services/ai-software-development" >}}

-Book a consultation!

-Step 4.
+#### Step 4.
 Drive Changes through Effective Management

 AI adoption results in significant changes for all stakeholders, and first of all, for your employees.
 People should be ready for the introduction of new tools and should clearly understand how they can leverage the highest value of new solutions.

-Engage stakeholders, including suppliers, finance, and legal departments, early to avoid resistance.
+* Engage stakeholders, including suppliers, finance, and legal departments, early to avoid resistance.

-Clearly explain the role of AI and changes in the traditional workflows.
+* Clearly explain the role of AI and changes in the traditional workflows.
 Demonstrate how AI augments (not replaces) staff.

-Develop a library of standardized prompts for GenAI tools to avoid misuse.
+* Develop a library of standardized prompts for GenAI tools to avoid misuse.

-Train teams to understand AI outputs and introduce “trust but verify” practices.
+* Train teams to understand AI outputs and introduce “trust but verify” practices.

-Update KPIs to encourage AI use, reward efficiency gains, and innovation in applying AI.
+* Update KPIs to encourage AI use, reward efficiency gains, and innovation in applying AI.

-Step 5.
+### Step 5.
 Run Pilots and Scale Gradually

 Pilots are crucial for proving the value of your solutions before their expansion.
 Here’s how you should analyze your projects:

-Efficiency (cycle time reduction in performing various tasks, like invoice matching or purchase order approvals);
+* Efficiency (cycle time reduction in performing various tasks, like invoice matching or purchase order approvals);

-Financial results (measurable cost savings);
+* Financial results (measurable cost savings);

-Accuracy (percentage of correctly outputs);
+* Accuracy (percentage of correctly outputs);

-Adoption (number of active AI users and automated processes).
+* Adoption (number of active AI users and automated processes).

 When you are satisfied with the results of pilots and no adjustments are needed, you can proceed to new AI use cases.

-Challenges of AI Procurement Software Implementation
+## Challenges of AI Procurement Software Implementation

 The use of AI in sourcing, contract management, and other procurement-related processes unlocks a lot of new opportunities for businesses.
 However, the adoption of this technology requires careful attention to different aspects like software integration and risk governance.
 Let’s take a closer look at the most common pitfalls of introducing artificial intelligence and machine learning in procurement and the ways to address them.